Sponsored

 We all have that time in our lives when we thought that we could dictate how our lives turn out, but it seems we can’t.
 Growing up I had the opportunity to see my cousins fly to the US to continue their higher education; I was in primary 2 when the last of them left.
 I continued to carry on with my education without any hopes for an education abroad; this made me put down all I had in me to become a successful student.
 I am going to be sharing my personal story and how it led to me being here.

-In September 2015, I had just graduated secondary school with high expectations for what is coming next- university.
-I took the JAMB and WASSCE of which I had good results that qualified to enter a university.
+In September 2015, I had just graduated secondary school with high expectations for what was coming next- university.
+I took the JAMB and WASSCE of which I had good results that qualified me to enter a university.
 After the whole graduation celebration, I guess my head was still afloat in the fantasy of finishing an aspect of my education.
 I was to take the Post UTME examination for the University of Ibadan, a university known to be ranked among the top three in Nigeria every year.

-I took the A level exam and came out with a good result, not an excellent one by me.
+I took the A-level exam and came out with a good result, not an excellent one by me.
 I had qualified to enter the university (University of Ibadan) as a direct entry candidate which if you recall was the main reason I had gone to take the A levels exam.
-After this, I decided to take the SAT while awaiting decision from the University of Ibadan.
-I took the SAT and the TOEFL together so as to save time, I excelled in the SAT but got an average score on the TOEFL.
+After this, I decided to take the SAT while awaiting a decision from the University of Ibadan.
+I took the SAT and the TOEFL together to save time, I excelled in the SAT but got an average score on the TOEFL.
 This started my aspirations to apply for admission into a U.S college.

 One final piece of advice, find that thing that will make you give it your all when preparing not just for the SAT but also for future exams, it may be food, sleep (not too much), anything that can keep you motivated because you’ll need it.
 And remember you are solely responsible for your success (or failure), so make wise decisions.